FEMALES THRIVING WITH

 Since the diagnostic criteria and research were designed around boys, the criteria and symptoms do not describe a female experience on the spectrum.

-This leads to skeptical clinicians and diagnosticians, as most are not properly educated on what ASD and ADHD looks like for women, which leads to improper diagnoses and further invalidation of the female autistic and ADHD experience.
+This leads to skeptical clinicians and diagnosticians, as most are not properly educated on what Autism and ADHD looks like for women, which leads to improper diagnoses and further invalidation of the female autistic and ADHD experience.

 This means that a multitude of women are still living their lives feeling like a "freak" or "outsider" because they have not been properly diagnosed and have not had exposure to the truth about what autism and ADHD are like for women.

-In women, typical symptoms of ASD include:
+In women, typical autistic traits and experiences include:

-• Sensory sensitivity,
+• Sensory sensitivity.

 • Masking (hiding differences to appear "normal").